Quasi-Bayes properties of a recursive procedure for mixtures: Asymptotic posterior laws

-In Theorem \ref{th:rategeneral}, the limit variance $V_A$ is unknown, depending on $G$.
-By Lemma \ref{lemma:V}, a convergent estimator is provided by $V_{A,n}$.
-Replacing the random $V_A$ with its consistent estimate, to get an asymptotic distribution that allows to compute asymptotic credible intervals for $G(A)$ (as done through Cram\'{e}r-Slutzky Theorem in standard i.i.d. settings) is here delicate, given the kind of convergence we are studying.
-Yet, we can prove the following
+In Theorem \ref{th:rategeneral}, the limit variance $V_A$ depends on $G$ and is, therefore, unknown.
+By Lemma \ref{lemma:V}, a convergent estimator is given by $V_{A,n}$.
+In i.i.d. settings, one would exploit Cram\'{e}r-Slutzky Theorem to replace the random $V_A$ with its consistent estimate, obtaining an asymptotic distribution that allows to compute asymptotic credible intervals for $G(A)$.
+In the present case, however, this is not immediate, as $V_A$ is random; moreover, we want to prove convergence of the {\em conditional} distributions.
+For the unconditional distribution, the presence of a random quantity in the limit is solved through stable convergence.
+Dealing with the conditional distributions, we need further work; we first prove convergence of the joint conditional distribution of $(\sqrt{r_n} (G_n(A)-G(A)), V_{A,n})$ given $x_{1:n}$ to finally prove the following Theorem.

 \begin{thm} Let $A \in \mathcal B(\Theta)$.
-Then, with $(r_n)$ defined as in Theorem \ref{th:rategeneral} and under the same assumptions, for almost all $\omega=(x_1,x_2,\dots)$ such that $V_A(\omega)>0$,
+Then, with $(r_n)$ defined as in Theorem \ref{th:rategeneral} and under the same assumptions, for $P$-almost all $\omega=(x_1,x_2,\dots)$ such that $V_A(\omega)>0$,

 If $\alpha_n=(\alpha+n)^{-\beta}$ with $1/2 <\beta\leq 1$ and $\alpha>0$, then (\ref{eq:conv_2}) holds with $r_n=(2\beta-1)n^{2\beta-1}$. \end{thm}